WordPress/gutenberg/packages/components/src/navigation/README.md

 If provided, renders `a` instead of `button`.

-### `navigateToLevel`
+### `navigateToMenu`

 -   Type: `string`
 -   Required: No

-The child level slug.
-If provided, clicking on the item will navigate to the target level.
+The child menu slug.
+If provided, clicking on the item will navigate to the target menu.

 ### `onClick`